Kaun Banega Crorepati: Season 18: 2026

+Super Sandook was continued in this season with a change that the contestant can either deposit their money in the bank or get a fourth lifeline, 50:50.

 Gameplay

 Qualification

 Similar to the original series in the United Kingdom, members of the public completed a qualification quiz which opened at the start of each series at various times in the year (also known as "registration").
 Applicants would send a premium-rate SMS to a designated number, and answer a question by responding.
 Contestants would complete a series of interviews before being randomly selected from a pool of other hopeful contestants and appearing on the set in Fastest Finger First.
 In order to be eligible, contestants must be residents and citizens of India and at least 18 years of age.
 Even if the contestants are below 18 years of age (only in the junior special episodes), the prize money they earn will be called points and deposited in their fixed deposit but will be converted to rupees when they cross 18 years of age.

 Fastest Finger Contest winner

 The selected contestants are then brought to the studio to play Fastest Finger First where they will be asked to arrange four answers into the designated order in the shortest amount of time.
 In Season 7, contestants would play three questions and the one who answered the most correctly in the shortest amount of time will get selected to sit in the hot seat.
 In the 13 & 14 season, Triple Test replaced Fastest Finger Contest in which contestants have to answer three questions with four options like the ones in the game.
 One who has the most correct answers in the least time (added for the three questions) came in the hotseat.
 Fastest Finger Contest was re-introduced in Season 15.

 In Season 17, the Fastest Finger First format was changed.
 The top two contestants of the Fastest Finger First round qualify for a 'Jaldi 5' round, where questions will be put up, and the one who presses a buzzer first and answers it correctly wins a point.
 The first one to get 5 correct answers gets on the hot seat, but this format was discontinued after 1st 3 weeks and the normal format was reinstated.

+In Season 18, the Fastest Finger First was changed to Fastest Buzzer First where a question will be put and the contestant who will press the buzzer first and gives the right answer gets on the Hot Seat.